dputhier/EBA_2015_ChIP-Seq/tutorial/02_annotation/annotation.md

 **Question:** How many genes does remain after this filtering step?

+Alternatively we can use the [PAVIS software](http://manticore.niehs.nih.gov/pavis2/) to annotate the peaks (selec the Human/hg19 known genes and upload your peaks.

 ### 3. Visualize ChIP enrichment around a given feature
 Using the “deepTools heatmapper” we will try to visualize the local enrichment around the TSS for all known genes.
 Before drawing the heatmap we need to prepare the data by computing a summary matrix of the  local ChIP enrichment using “deepTools computeMatrix”.